-6. The record also includes the following: (1) the hearing on a related appeal involving the same parties and addressing a property located at 722 Elm Street, Shelbyville, (2) all petitions or other documents filed in this appeal, (3) all notices and orders issued by the Board or the ALJ, and (4) an audio recording of the hearing.
+6. The record also includes the following: (1) the hearings on related appeals involving the same parties and addressing properties located at 722 Elm St. and 239 E. Franklin St, (2) all petitions or other documents filed in this appeal, (3) all notices and orders issued by the Board or the ALJ in this appeal, and (4) an audio recording of the hearing.